-Utah has one of the highest rates of autism in the nation.
-Nearly 1 of every 54 children born in Utah is on the autism spectrum.
-The vast majority of autism services and resources are directed toward supporting children, but they will soon grow into adults and struggle to get the support they need to lead successful and independent lives.
+Utah has one of the highest rates of Autism in the nation.
+Nearly 1 of every 58 children born in Utah is on the autism spectrum, that’s 13 percent higher than the national average.
+The vast majority of services and resources are directed toward supporting children, but many adults on the spectrum struggle to get the support they need to lead successful and independent lives.

 SelectHealth recognizes the critical role provided by the ScenicView Academy as another example of how Utah Gives Back.